pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Monochrome-Graphics.md

 # Links for external tools

 z88dk provides a monochrome sprite editor in source code format, in the {z88dk}/support/sprites folder.
-It requires the 'Allegro 5' library, its graphics interface is not elegant but it is very powerful and portable.
+It requires the 'Allegro 5' library, its graphics interface is not elegant but very powerful and portable.

 External alternatives are: